BUKIDNON | One of a Kind Glamping at Taglucop Strawberry Hills

 Dining hall

-Taglucop's three-tiered swimming pool
+Taglucop's three-tier swimming pool

 Strawberry field